Miniplane Top 80

-Wrist pin circlips --see "Piston Gudgeon or wrist pin circlips" above
+Wrist pin circlips – see "Piston wrist pin circlips" above

 Parts – Miniplane-USA has excellent stock of everything and the best service.
 This site (in French) has detailed diagrams and information on every part in the Top 80 engine so that you can order the parts you need accurately.
 It is also handy when repairing the Top 80.
 "Where does this part go?"
 WARNING: Some of the part diagrams have errors in parts placement so caution is advised.

 Disassembly of the Top 80 – Part 1 Part 2 Somewhat detailed video on how to take apart the Top 80 properly.
 It does not include disassembly of the motor itself (cylinder, head, reed valves, clutch, redrive).
-If the motor needs disassembly, see the notes by Had Robinson at the top of this page.
+If the motor needs additional disassembly, see the respective notes on this page.

 Historical features of the Miniplane – from the 1990's

 Official website for operation & maintenance – it is now in English and updated by Miniplane about every 10 to 15 years.
 However, the English version of this site may not be online at times.
 Go here for Miniplane's professional service information but, as often as not, you will receive the "HTTP Error 404.0 - Not Found" error.
 The Southwest Airsports website would not exist if it were not for the incompetence and neglect of the web design people used by Miniplane IT.
 To give them credit, they have the most bug free paramotor made but only because it has been around for decades.
 Vittorazi is hot on their heals but they are still dogged by annoying bugs.